betrok/factorio-dat/README.md

-**dactorio-dat** is a utility for converting factorio mod-settings.dat to the old json format.
+**factorio-dat** is a utility for converting factorio mod-settings.dat to the old json format.

 ## Installing